Banging Toolbox

 They are just as effective at making even and precise level cuts on curved edges as they are on straight edges.
 Even better, they make it possible to perform the same precise cuts on several different pieces of wood.

-Next to your other power tool’s a good Makita wood router can trim timber down to a great level of accuracy, just like your electric Makita planer can.
+Next to your other power tool’s a first class Makita wood router can trim timber down to a great level of accuracy, just like your electric Makita planer can.
 Both tools can be used for different timber buzzing and shaping jobs interchangeably.

 2. DIY’ers.